 The governing body reserves the right to withdraw the offer of a place where false evidence is received.

 OVERSUBSCRIPTION CRITERIA

-Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.
+Where there are more applications for places than the number of places available, places will be offered to students who meet the entry requirements according to the following order of priority.